George Freeman (politician): Political career

-Freeman stood unsuccessfully in Stevenage at the 2005 general election.
-He was subsequently added to the Conservative A-List, and was selected for Mid Norfolk in October 2006.
+Freeman stood unsuccessfully as PPC for Stevenage at the 2005 general election.
+Then added to the Conservative A-List, he was selected for Mid Norfolk in October 2006.

 Freeman was elected at the 2010 general election as MP for Mid Norfolk.
-The previous incumbent, Keith Simpson, contested the neighbouring Broadland constituency instead.
+The previous MP, Keith Simpson, contested the neighbouring Broadland constituency instead.

-The Independent highlighted Freeman as one of a small number of MPs who claimed Parliamentary expenses for rent in London despite owning and letting out property in the city.

-Shortly after entering Parliament, Freeman was elected Chair of the All Party Group on Science and Technology in Agriculture.
-He was appointed Parliamentary Private Secretary to the Minister for Climate Change, Greg Barker, in the Coalition Government's first tranche of appointments.
-In July 2011, Freeman was appointed Government Life Science Advisor.
+Shortly after entering Parliament, Freeman was elected Chairman of the All Party Group on Science and Technology in Agriculture.
+He was appointed Parliamentary Private Secretary to the Minister for Climate Change, Greg Barker, in the Coalition Government's first tranche of appointments and in July 2011, Freeman was appointed Government Life Science Advisor.

-At a 2011 Boxing Day hunt, he called for a review of the ban on hunting with dogs, calling it "class war against the countryside".
-In the same year, he opposed holding a referendum on the UK's membership of the European Union.
-In 2013, Freeman opposed the legalisation of same-sex marriage and supported military intervention in Syria.

 After a number of accidents on the A47 road in his constituency, Freeman campaigned for investment in safety.
 The road was included in a programme of investment announced in December 2014.

 In 2014, he was appointed Parliamentary Under-Secretary of State for Life Sciences at the Department of Health and the Department for Business, Innovation and Skills.
 The role had not previously existed in any country.
 Freeman was nicknamed "High Tech Hezza", after Michael Heseltine whose former office he occupied while minister.
 During this role, Freeman was criticised by Labour opponents for describing use of prosecutions to enforce the minimum wage as "the politics of envy".
 In 2015, he asked the Medicines and Healthcare products Regulatory Agency to establish an enquiry into disabilities caused by hormone pregnancy tests.